 A Botanist’s Garden

 Plants that can tolerate occasional mild frost grow in this four-acre hillside garden on the scarp of the Raymond Hill earthquake fault.
-The south-facing slope is one of the warmest areas of the gardens, providing a nurturing home for plants from areas of the world with mild climates and winter rainfall similar to Southern California’s and other subtropical climates with summer rainfall.
+The south-facing slope is one of the warmest areas of the gardens, providing a nurturing home for plants from areas of the world with mild climates.
 Plantings are constantly changing in order to determine the ornamental plants best suited to the growing conditions here.
-A variety of ground covers provide frequent color and include many varieties of gazania, the yellow-flowered cape weed from South Africa, and a star jasmine relative.
+A variety of shrubs, perennials, and bulbs provide year-round color.
 Gladiolus dalenii, from which our modern hybrids derive, puts forth a burst of orange in October and November.
 The twigs of the golden trumpet tree, bare in winter, are densely covered with fine, matted golden-brown hairs resembling flocking.
-In early spring a cluster of buds emerges from the top of each twig, and the tree erupts with a dazzling display of brilliant golden-yellow blooms.
+In early spring a cluster of buds emerges from the end of each twig, and the tree erupts with a dazzling display of brilliant golden-yellow blooms.

-Among the noteworthy flowering trees, look for pink cape chestnuts, lavender-blue jacarandas, and the mauve orchid tree.
-The Huntington also has more than fifty species of salvia, with flowers in red, pink, lavender, blue, purple, yellow, and even brown.
+Among the noteworthy flowering trees, look for pink cape chestnut, lavender-blue jacaranda, and the sausage tree.
+The Huntington also has many species and hybrids of salvia, with flowers in red, pink, lavender, blue, purple, yellow, and even brown.
 Salvia ‘Purple Majesty’ has intense purple flowers, as its name indicates, and was introduced into the plant trade by The Huntington.

 The Sampling of the Subtropical Garden Collection